AleK3y/hashcrack/README.md

 ## Compile
 In order to compile you have to include the ssl and crypto libraries: \
-`gcc main.c -lssl -lcrypto -o hashcrack`
+`gcc main.c -lcrypto -o hashcrack`